metalsmith/layouts/Readme.md

 > A metalsmith plugin for layouts

-This plugin passes your source files to a template as `contents` and renders them with the templating engine of your choice.
+This plugin allows you to apply layouts to your source files.
+It passes your source files to the selected layout as `contents` and renders the result with the templating engine of your choice.
 You can use any templating engine supported by [consolidate.js](https://github.com/tj/consolidate.js#supported-template-engines).
-Pass options to `metalsmith-layouts` with the [Javascript API](https://github.com/segmentio/metalsmith#api) or [CLI](https://github.com/segmentio/metalsmith#cli).
-The options are:

-* `engine`: templating engine (required)
-* `default`: default template (optional)
-* `directory`: directory for the layouts, `layouts` by default (optional)
-* `partials`: a folder to scan for partials, will register all found files as partials (optional)
-* `pattern`: only files that match this pattern will be processed (optional)

-Any unrecognised options will be passed on to consolidate.js.
-You can use this, for example, to disable caching by passing `cache: false` to consolidate.
-Note that passing anything but a string to the `partials` option will pass the option on to consolidate.
-See the [consolidate.js documentation](https://github.com/tj/consolidate.js) for all available options.

 ## Installation